Oberliga (football)

 The Oberliga ([ˈoːbɐˌliːɡa], "Upper League"; plural: Oberligen) is the fifth tier of the German football league system.
 Before the introduction of the 3.
 Liga in 2008, it was the fourth tier.
-At the end of the 2011–12 season the number of Oberligas was increased from eleven to fourteen.
+At the end of the 2011–12 season, the number of Oberligas was increased from eleven to fourteen.

-With the exception of the Nazi-era Gauliga, the term Oberliga (equivalent to Premier League in English) was used prior to the formation of the Bundesliga in 1963 for first-division leagues in Germany.
+With the exception of the Nazi-era Gauliga, the term Oberliga (equivalent to Premier League in English) was used prior to the formation of the Bundesliga in 1963 for first-division leagues in West Germany.
 Between 1978–94 the term Amateuroberliga was used for third-tier leagues, which were then the highest level of amateur play in the country.
 The current usage of the designation Oberliga was introduced in 1994.
 In East Germany a separate league structure was in place from 1948–1990 and the top flight division there was known as the DDR-Oberliga.

 Pre-Bundesliga Oberligen

 From the end of the Second World War until the formation of the Bundesliga in 1963 there were five regional Oberligen: